 There shall be five professional core elective groups out of which students can choose not more than two courses from each group.
-Overall, students can opt for four professional elective courses which suit their project work in consultation with the faculty advisor/mentor.
-In addition, one course from each of the two open electives has to be selected.
-A student may also opt for more elective courses in his/her area of interest.
+Overall, students can opt for professional elective courses which suit their project work in consultation with the faculty advisor / mentor.
+In addition, one course from each of the open elective has to be selected.

-5.3 Open Elective Course:
+5.3 Open Elective Courses:

-An elective may be discipline centric focusing on those courses which add generic proficiency to the students or may be chosen from supportive/general discipline called as "Open Elective".
+An elective may be discipline centric focusing on those courses which add generic proficiency to the students or may be chosen from supportive / general discipline called as "Open Elective".

-5.4 Audit Course:
+5.4 Mandatory Audit Courses: